 - Mono-beneficiary projects (namely ‘SERI-funded ERC Starting and Consolidator Grants’ as well as ‘SERI-funded EIC Accelerator Grants’)

-The Federal Council approved the revised Ordinance on Measures for Swiss Participation in the European Union Programmes in the field of Research and Innovation (SR 420.126) on 20 January 2021 replacing the Ordinance of 1 October 2014.
-Since 1 March 2021, the revised Ordinance is in force.
+The Federal Council approved the revised Ordinance on Measures for Swiss Participation in the European Union Programmes in the field of Research and Innovation (SR 420.126) on 17 August 2022 replacing the Ordinance of 20 January 2021.
+Since 15 September 2022, the revised Ordinance is in force (as of 15 September 2022).

 The revised Ordinance addresses Switzerland's participation as an associated country in EU programmes and regulates the corresponding accompanying measures.
 Furthermore, it provides the legal basis for the direct funding of Swiss partners in Horizon Europe projects.Finally, the Ordinance establishes rules for other programmes, initiatives and projects co-funded by the EU programmes.